VolkovLabs/volkovlabs.io/blog/2023-01-18-grafana-setup/index.md

 <!--truncate-->

 This article consists of the notes I took during my research.
-I share them to save time and effort for the reader.
+I share them to save the reader's time and effort.

 In any setup, Grafana can be installed directly on the host (computer) or in a docker container.
 That's why on the diagram below, every rectangle representing Grafana has the docker slash host symbol.